mayanklonkar/Shape-Tracing-with-Robotic-Arm/README.md

 - Taking a simple line trajectory into consideration, we divided the line into a significant number of points, say 100.
 - By doing this we obtained a straight line between 2 consecutive point instead of a arc.

-The trajectory for various shapes, such as square, rectangle, and elipse, can be calculated using the same methodology as the line.
+The trajectory for various shapes such as square, rectangle, and elipse, can be calculated using the same methodology as the line.

 ## Results-
   Following results were obtained -